 You know you don’t have to read every tweet, right?

 Often those new to Twitter complain that there is so much to read.
 They unfollow “prolific” (often used as a derogatory term) tweeters because they “clog up” their Twitter stream.

-You create and edit lists on Twitter (desktop).
-You can add people to existing lists from Twitter mobile or Hootsuite.
-I primarily use HootsuitePro because the columns you setup are the same on desktop or mobile .
+You can add people to existing lists from Twitter desktop, mobile, or Hootsuite.
+I primarily use HootsuitePro because the columns you setup are the same on desktop or mobile.

 For In-Depth Tutorials See:

 What do you need to know about listing on Twitter?